0

 The major theme of this review is that vaginal lubricants and moisturizers are not all biologically equivalent.
 Two properties in particular, pH and osmolality, determine whether a product supports vaginal health or quietly undermines it.
 The review does not claim that all lubricants or moisturizers are unsafe.
 Rather, it emphasizes that biocompatibility matters.

-Products that are closer to the vagina’s natural pH and fluid balance are more likely to relieve symptoms without increasing irritation or tissue damage.
-In menopausal women, whose vaginal tissue is already compromised by estrogen decline, this consideration becomes even more important.
+Products that are closer to the vagina's natural pH and fluid balance are more likely to ease discomfort without increasing irritation or tissue sensitivity.
+In menopausal women, whose vaginal tissue is already affected by estrogen decline, this consideration becomes even more important.

 Vaginal pH: The Acidic Defense System